intro2r/intro2r/unit3/labs.md

   c.
 We sampled soil organic nitrogen content in 30 random plots across 4 different sites, and want to know whether average soil nitrogen differs between each site.

-  d.
+  *For bonus points...* d.
 Our survey respondents answered either `yes` or `no` when asked whether they believed in anthropogenic climate change, and we want to know whether their age has an effect.

 ### 2) Read in the class survey data and answer the following questions.

+The class survey data are found on the [Data](http://www.intro2r.info/data/) page.

   a.
 Which variables are continuous?